bdunko/Charon-s-Obol/notes/Obol/Planning.md

 **Charon's Obol Release**
 - [ ] **Tooltip Evolution - 1 week**
-	- [ ] Improve the efficiency of replace_placeholder and replace_placeholder_text
-		- [ ] Algorithm:
+	- [ ] Performance improvement idea... cache the coin's tooltip and don't update it unless something has changed since the last time it was shown.
+Ie keep track of "tooltip_dirty" flag.
-			- [ ] Create a new blank string.
+		- [ ] only need to remake tooltip in certain circumstances...
-			- [ ] Go through string one letter at a time.
-				- [ ] If not open paren and not building a paren, add char to string.
-				- [ ] When we see open paren,
+		- [ ] for safety - on any metadata change
-					- [ ] If not already building a paren, start building a paren.
-					- [ ] If we are already building a paren, add the existing paren to the string and start building a new paren (this covers cases where stuff like (this is (LUCKY)) happens; ie double nested parens)
+		- [ ] for safety - on any status change (unused atm but good to cover...)
-				- [ ] When we see a closed paren,
+		- [ ] on charges or max charges changed
-					- [ ] If building a paren, attempt to parse using map ie at this point we have (LUCKY)
-						- [ ] If not in map, just add to string (we had something like a reminder text)
-						- [ ] If in map, translate then add to string.
+		- [ ] on heads or tails power changed
-					- [ ] If not building a paren, just add char to string.
+		- [ ] on soul payoff changed
-			- [ ] At end, add any remaining paren to string (this only would happen if the string ENDED in open paren, but just to be safe.)
-			- [ ] This is O(n) where n is the length of the string.
+		- [ ] on denomination changed
+		- [ ] for our own testing, we can keep generating the tooltip string and assert it hasn't changed if not dirty.
+That can be behind an if DEBUG statement.
+This will help us catch problems...
 	- [ ] **Sub Tooltips**
 		- [x] A tooltip may also have any number of additional tooltips underneath (for statuses) or to the right (for upgrades).
 		- [x] When hovering a coin with a status, also show a tooltip for that status underneath the coin.
 			- [ ] Also needs to be added to god statues and patron tokens.
 			- [ ] and trial descriptions
-		- [ ] When hovering a coin in the shop that can be upgraded, also show a tooltip for that upgrade to the right.
+		- [x] When hovering a coin in the shop that can be upgraded, also show a tooltip for that upgrade to the right.
 Use a small arrow to indicate.
 			- [ ] Text differences should be highlighted (differently colored text)
 			- [ ] Provide an arrow or something between the two boxes
 			- [ ] Ideally, keep the price visible somewhere... hmmmmm